deepakjd2004/ccm/README.md

 access_token = your_access_token
 client_token = your_client_token`

-You can also store Akamai credentials in KMS or as cicd pipeline secrets
+You can also store Akamai credentials in 3rd party KMS(AWS, Azure etc.) or as CI/CD pipeline secrets

 ## Architecture

 - **Flexible Certificate Types**: Choose RSA, ECDSA, or both per hostname via `certificate_types` map in `terraform.auto.tfvars`
 - **CCM Certificates**: Creates third-party certificates with customer-managed keys
 - **Certificate Workflow Options**:
-  - **Option 1(Internal Testing only, akaami customer would not use it as SBD would be better approach for using Let's encrypt certificates)**: Automatic signing with Let's Encrypt/ACME + EdgeDNS(customers can replace this with their DNS provider)
+  - **Option 1(Internal Testing only, akamai customer's would not use it as SBD would be better approach for using Let's encrypt certificates)**: Automatic signing with Let's Encrypt/ACME + EdgeDNS(customers can replace this with their DNS provider)
   - **Option 2**: Manual CSR generation → External CA signing → Upload
 - **Domain Validation**: DCV (Domain Control Validation) for new domains
 - **Edge Hostnames**: Automatically created by Akamai when property is activated as part of hostname block in akamai_property resource with `cert_provisioning_type` selected as `CCM`